hzlsaber/IPMix/README.md

 # Mixing-set

-You can download the IPMix set used in the paper here.
+You can download the IPMix set used in the paper [here](https://drive.google.com/drive/folders/1ctf9uVU5zNa4_42jTh2XrePIrjP6PJYf).

 Since IPMix is insensitive to mixing sets change, you can use any unlabeled synthetic pictures (e.g., diffusion images) freely.
 If you tried IPMix with other mixing sets, please feel free to let me know the results, regardless of positive or negative.
 Many thanks!

 # Pretrained Models

-Weights for CIFAR-10/100 classifier (Wrn40-4/Wrn28-10/ResNet-18/ResNeXt-29) trained with IPMix are available here.
+Weights for CIFAR-10/100 classifier (Wrn40-4/Wrn28-10/ResNet-18/ResNeXt-29) trained with IPMix are available [here](https://drive.google.com/drive/folders/1HIgaBGpUi0UEapxCjqykaeS4W3VbRhcH).

-Weights for a ResNet-50 classifier trained with IPMix for 180 epoches is available here.
+Weights for a ResNet-50 classifier trained with IPMix for 180 epoches is available [here](https://drive.google.com/drive/folders/1qmMf5fKlH2xIhWoLNysnbwPv482lfJ2h).

 # Acknowledgments

 Our code is developed based on [AugMix](https://github.com/google-research/augmix/tree/master) and [PixMix](https://github.com/andyzoujm/pixmix).
+Many thanks to their inspired works!